irmen/prog8/docs/source/syntaxreference.rst

 	Sets special compiler options.

-    - ``enable_floats`` (module level) tells the compiler to deal with floating point numbers (by using various subroutines from the Commodore 64 kernal).
+    - ``enable_floats`` (module level) tells the compiler to deal with floating point numbers (by using various subroutines from the Commodore 64 Kernal).
       Otherwise, floating point support is not enabled.
 Normally you don't have to use this yourself as importing the ``floats`` library is required anyway and that will enable it for you automatically.
     - ``no_sysinit`` (module level) which cause the resulting program to *not* include